twobytes1071/tetromino-stack-python/README.txt

-Tetromino Stack is a command line video game based on the popular game Tetris.
+Tetromino Stack Python is a console-based video game based on the popular game Tetris.
+It is written in Python.